Chair of the Environmental Studies Department; Professor

-Environmental Studies; Director of Animal Studies Initiative; Professor of Bioethics, Professor of Philosophy, Affiliated Professor Law
+Environmental Studies, Philosophy; Founding Director of Environmental Studies and Animal Studies, Affiliated Professor of Bioethics, Affiliated Professor Law

 285 Mercer Street, Room 907